International Student Orientation

 International Student Orientation is REQUIRED for all students on an F, J, or other visa status.
 There is no cost for this great opportunity to meet others member of the Carleton international community before New Student Week begins.
 U.S. residents and citizens who live outside of the U.S. before matriculating to Carleton are encouraged to attend but are not required to.

-Note: If you are a U.S. citizen or permanent resident, you must contact Luyen Phan (email@example.com) by July 15, 2014 to participate in the International Student Orientation.
+Note: If you are a U.S. citizen or permanent resident, you must contact Brisa B. Zubia (firstname.lastname@example.org) by July 15, 2015 to participate in the International Student Orientation.

-The Associate Director of the Office of Intercultural & International Life organizes a special International Student Orientation, which takes place before the New Student Week activities.
+The Office of Intercultural & International Life organizes a special International Student Orientation, which takes place before the New Student Week activities.

 This Orientation is intended to provide international students with added time and exposure to life at Carleton College during a calm time before New Student Week.
 Some international students have language insecurities and some have no experience outside of their home countries; this is a time for these students to adjust not only to life at Carleton College, but also to completely different food, weather, time zone, and interpersonal communication.